djangsters/redis-tasks/docs/source/middleware.rst

 class function to the middleware.
 That means the worker had processed the information from the ``Queue`` already, gotten the task and its arguments and created a middleware instance.
 Then it calls a method of this instance with appropriate information.
-You are left on your own when and how to run the task.
+You are free to decide if, when and how to run the actual task.

 In the following example we've created a middleware for delaying the task
 execution: